-Emerging Brands The Emerging Brands portfolio grew 2% in 2017 compared to 2016.
-Higher net revenues from BABY ALIVE and FURREAL FRIENDS products were partially offset by lower net revenues from FURBY products and the Company's core PLAYSKOOL products.
-Beginning in 2018 BABY ALIVE will be included as a Franchise Brand and LITTLEST PET SHOP has moved into Emerging Brands to allow for further innovation.
+Emerging Brands The Emerging Brands portfolio declined 15% in 2017 compared to 2016.
+Higher net revenues from FURREAL FRIENDS products drove growth, which were more than offset by lower net revenues from FURBY and LITTLEST PET SHOP products and the Company's core PLAYSKOOL products.